 - Unusual abdominal pain

 You Need a Primary Care Provider or a Refill of a Prescription

 Connect Care is a great way to get care for urgent care issues, but taking care of chronic health issues (such as high blood pressure, diabetes, high cholesterol, asthma, and others) is not our main focus, so our providers do not generally issue refills of long-term medications.
 If you are in need of a refill of your ongoing medications, please contact your regular provider.
-If you are new to the area or need a new primary care provider for any other reason, please visit https://intermountainhealthcare.org/find-a-doctor/ to find a provider in your area.
+If you are new to the area or need a new primary care provider for any other reason, please visit our provider directory to find a caregiver in your area.